Overview of Mohs Surgery

-The Mohs surgical process involves a repeated series of surgical excisions followed by microscopic examination of the tissue to assess if any tumor cells remain.
+The Mohs surgical process involves a repeated series of surgical excisions followed by a microscopic examination of the tissue to assess if any tumor cells remain.
 Some tumors that appear small on clinical exam may have extensive invasion underneath normal-appearing skin, resulting in a larger surgical defect than would be expected.
 It is therefore impossible to predict a final size until all surgery is complete.
 As Dr. Pennie utilizes Mohs surgery to treat complex skin cancers, approximately half of all treated tumors require 2 or more stages for complete excision.

 Because Dr. Pennie performs Mohs surgery under local anesthesia in the comfort of her office, there is minimal preparation that needs to be done before surgery.